MattiaIppoliti/MattiaIppoliti/README.md

 # Ciao! 👋, I'm Mattia Ippoliti

-Currently working as **Chief AI Officer** @ **Luiss**, I hold a II Level Master in Quantum Computing and a Master Degree in Computer Science.
+Currently working as **Chief AI Officer** - *AI Adoption & Development* @ **Luiss**, I hold a II Level Master in Quantum Computing and a Master Degree in Computer Science.
 I’m curious about how we can support better interactions with computers and data, and be more responsible stewards of technology.
 In this era of my life, I’m working towards being someone who is unabashedly excited and curious about the world.

 Btw, if you're a developer or a team trying to showcase your projects to a bigger audience, try to take a look at [Ciao!](https://ciaobang.com).